Routes to turbulence in Taylor-Couette flow: Supercritical route to turbulence

-At $\Rei=250$, these two transitions were also observed and then followed by the transition to modulated wavy vortices, MVW, also exactly as in the previous section.
-However, after a very long time (\num{20} viscous times units, the axial and azimuthal periodicity were lost as spatial defects appeared.
-A snapshot of this flow state is shown in Fig.~\ref{fig:longDomain}(a).
-The temporal spectrum, shown in Fig.~\ref{fig:longDomain}(b) as an red line, is continuous but features a broad, noisy peak close to the first harmonic of the spectrum of the MVW in the small domain (shown in blue).
+The corresponding temporal spectrum (Fig.~\ref{fig:longDomain}(b)) is continuous but features a broad, noisy peak close to the first harmonic of the spectrum of the MVW in the small domain.
 Similarly, all the spatial (axial) modes are excited, but as shown in Fig.~\ref{fig:longDomain}(c), the spectrum exhibits a clearly dominant peak (and harmonics) corresponding to ten pairs of vortices.
-Detailed investigations of transitions to chaotic flows with spatial defects, often referred to as spatio-temporal chaos \cite{cross1994spatiotemporal}, are scarce and deserve more attention.
-One example was studied in magnetohydrodynamic \TCF, where the transition to defects was shown to emerge via a symmetry-breaking sub-harmonic bifurcation of a rotating wave \cite{guseva2015transition}.
-While the temporal spectrum shown here is much noisier than that reported by Gollub \& Swinney \cite{gollub1975onset} for MVW, their spectrum also contains substantial noise.
+Detailed investigations of transitions to chaotic flows with spatial defects, often referred to as spatio-temporal chaos \mod{(STC)}~\cite{cross1994spatiotemporal}, are scarce and deserve more attention.
+One example was studied in magnetohydrodynamic TCF, where the transition to defects was shown to emerge via a symmetry-breaking sub-harmonic bifurcation of a rotating wave~\cite{guseva2015transition}.
+While the temporal spectrum shown here is much noisier than that reported by Gollub \& Swinney~\cite{gollub1975onset} for the MVW state, their spectrum also contains substantial noise.
 This may be due to the presence of defects in the flow, similar to those reported here, or to measurement errors, and cannot be clarified here.
-However, we point out that the end walls confining the fluid in the axial direction result in distinctly different bifurcations, as demonstrated \eg in detailed experiments \cite{abshagen2012localized} and in DNS \cite{lopez2015dynamics} for systems with moderate aspect ratios ($\aspratio\sim 10$).
-End-wall effects in the linearly stable regime are reviewed below in \S~\ref{Supercritical}(d).
+However, we point out that the end-walls confining the fluid in $z$ result in distinctly different bifurcations, as demonstrated \eg in detailed experiments~\cite{abshagen2012localized} and in DNS~\cite{lopez2015dynamics} for systems with moderate aspect ratios ($\aspratio\sim\num{10}$).
+The effect of axial end-walls is reviewed below in \S~\ref{sec:supercritical}\ref{sec:endwalls}.